sentclose/sentc-docs/docs/guide/e2ee/user.md

 ::::

-To fetch the next pages, simply call this function with the last fetched device.
+To fetch the next pages, call this function with the last fetched device.

 :::: tabs#p

 @tab Javascript
-The devices are from type UserDeviceList
+The devices are from the type UserDeviceList

 ```ts
 const last_item = devices[devices.length - 1];